-The newsletter also showcased the early form of ideas around “intellectual property” arguments with Bill Gate’s “Open Letter to Hobbyists”.
+The newsletter also showcased the early form of ideas around “intellectual property” arguments with Bill Gate’s “Open Letter to Hobbyists.”
 At the time, Gates was upset with the piracy of the BASIC software meant to be sold for the MITS PC kits.
 The growing computer user community decided that they would rather download the software for free.
 The letter was published in the Homebrew newsletter as a way to spread the message to hobbyists, hackers, and tinkerers.
 Some felt this was an attack on the open-source community.
 The battle between open source software and proprietary software continues to this day.
 A primary example is Windows versus Linux.

-While the group was hosted at Stanford, they had to take to meeting off-campus to trade tech as Stanford has rules against swaps on campus grounds.
+While the group was hosted at Stanford, they had to take to meeting off-campus to trade tech since Stanford has rules against swaps on campus grounds.
 However, this split of the wild nature of the group’s members from the professional portion of the meetings helped to create the culture of Silicon Valley.
-It also allowed more open access to the meetings which meant anyone who wanted to come, could.
+It also allowed more open access to the meetings which meant anyone who wanted to come could.

 Homebrew Computer Club: Controversies

-Homebrew Computer Club has seen very little controversy in its own name, but the members have seen quite a bit themselves.
+Homebrew Computer Club saw very little controversy in its own name, but the members have seen quite a bit themselves.
 The early years of Silicon Valley were rife with intellectual property theft and sabotage.
 The club itself only saw one true controversy when the concepts of open-source development and proprietary development began to meet.

 Bill Gate’s “Open Letter to Hobbyists”